AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 };

-/* Hibernate mode start flag */
+/* the Hibernate mode start flag */

 uint8_t Hibernate_transition = false;